JevansMo/Speech-Recognition-Project/README.md

 How to activate:

 The program awaits a wake word upon running it.
-Use the word: "Blueberry" and the assistant will listen for a command for three seconds.
+Use the word "Blueberry" and the assistant will listen for a command for three seconds.
+Use the word "Bumblebee" to end the program.

 Current commands: